Maryguvvala/Project-One-Amazon/README.md

 # Project-One-Amazon
-Utilized Selenium and TestNG to develop an Amazon project, incorporating the Page Object Model framework and Maven.
-Executed test scripts for login, product search, cart addition, product sorting, and payment functionalities, employing data-driven testing techniques.
+- &nbsp;Developed and executed automated test scripts using Selenium WebDriver and Java to validate the functionality of an ecommerce website.
+- &nbsp;Implemented Page Object Model (POM) for a modular and maintainable automation framework.
+ - &nbsp;Utilized TestNG for test case management and execution, ensuring comprehensive test coverage.
+  - &nbsp;Integrated Jenkins for automated test execution and continuous integration, enhancing testing process efficiency.